-Variations in the frequency response in synthesis arrays result from the electrical characteristics of the whole chain of electronics from the antenna to the digital sampler, including such minor items as cables, connectors, waveguide to coax adapters, etc. In the VLA, analog transmission is used and the TE01-mode waveguide is an important contributor to ripples in the frequency response.
+Variations in the frequency response in synthesis arrays result from the electrical characteristics of the whole chain of electronics from the antenna to the digital sampler, including such minor items as cables, connectors, waveguide to coax adapters, etc. In the VLA, analog transmission is used and the $TE{01}$ -mode waveguide is an important contributor to ripples in the frequency response.
 In particular, the reflections between the coupler at each antenna location and the termination in the vertex room result in ripples of period a few MHz in the frequency dimension (Lilie, 1994), and typical peak-to-peak amplitude of 0.1-0.2 dB.
-Reflections in optical fiber, which will be used in the MMA, are in general one to two orders of magnitude less than in waveguide or coaxial cable.
+In optical fiber, which will be used in the MMA, reflections are generally several orders of magnitude less than in waveguide or coaxial cable.
 One reason for this is that light reflected at a junction in a fiber is concentrated in a beam a few degrees wide, so by cutting the fiber surface at an angle the reflection is directed away from the return path down the fiber.
 Also, the runs from the antennas to the building will not be interrupted by couplers.
 Thus it can be expected that the performance of the MMA fiber system, using analog transmission, will be significantly better than that of the VLA waveguide.
-However, a laboratory test of the smoothness and stability of the frequency response of the analog fiber system, with components from various manufacturers, is a prime task for the development phase.
-An appropriate goal for dynamic range for the MMA is 50 dB, and based on the VLA experience it does not appear to require the use of digital transmission.
+However, the dynamic range required for the MMA is in most cases expected to be less than for the VLA because of atmospheric effects, the lower collecting area of the MMA, and the greater difficulty in achieving low system temperatures and good phase stability at the higher frequencies.
+A goal of 50 dB is perhaps more than is required for the MMA, and based on the VLA experience this does not appear to require the use of digital transmission.